Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 If you have combined your geometry, you can just select the model and shift click on the spineJoint to bind the skin.

-3. Paint Skin Weights (I will demonstrate a hierarchical way of transferring weight)
+3. Paint Skin Weights: I used a hierarchical way of transferring weight.

-In this version of Project 2 you will not create the animator's user interface because animation will be performed and recorded with MoCap.
+You will not need an animator's user interface because animation will be performed and recorded with MoCap.

 4. Blend Shapes: The time consuming part of this approach is the creation of the Blend Shapes.
-Here are two places where you can follow the step by step process:
+Here are two places where you can see all Blend Shapes in the apple ARKit.

 https://hinzka.hatenablog.com/entry/2020/06/15/072929